coltj5-jav/coltj5-jav.github.io/content/"Are You Ever Satisfied".md

 **_“What is the definitive answer to the question that people ask you most often?”_**

-I was never certain how to answer this question.
-Especially when it came from my family.

 ## **All You Can Eat Buffet**

 Searching for happiness is a likely candidate for the most common hobby amongst Americans today.
 With the rise in social media comparison, constant distraction, and viable numbing agents – it’s not difficult to find yourself acknowledging your blessings, but then wondering if there’s still more to expect.

-It’s declared for us in our Constitution – Life, Liberty, and the pursuit of happiness.
+It’s declared for us in our Constitution. *Life, Liberty, and the pursuit of happiness.*

 It’s roots run deep within our cultural blood.
-The feeling lingers in our consciousness, as we wonder, “Am I truly happy?”
+The feeling lingers in our consciousness, as we wonder, *“Am I truly happy?”*

 Nearly everyone I meet has some sort of opinion about it.
 Some say they have it; Some say they never thought it was achievable; others can’t seem to find it.